 For more information please see the BHS guide on Protecting Vulnerable Groups Scheme information for Accredited Professional Coaches.

 Don’t forget to let us know once you are a PVG scheme member, so we can keep the details with your Accredited Professional Coach record.

 BHS process for dealing with content on Disclosure Certificates

 What does the BHS accept for first aid?

-For the purpose of the BHS Accredited Professional coach membership, BHS Examinations and the UKCC taken through the BHS we accept the following:
+For the purpose of the BHS Accredited Professional Coach membership, BHS assessments and the UKCC taken through the BHS, we accept the following:

 - A two-day initial BHS First Aid course presented by Skillbase and booked through the BHS